 GATE CS Corner Questions

 Practicing the following questions will help you test your knowledge.
 All questions have been asked in GATE in previous years or in GATE Mock Tests.
 It is highly recommended that you practice them.

-This article is contributed by Vishesh Bajpai.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.

 Embark on a transformative journey towards GATE success by choosing Data Science & AI

 as your second paper choice with our specialized course.
 If you find yourself lost in the vast landscape of the GATE syllabus, our program is the compass you need.